yu0bab/vxsacademy-course-s-/28 - arrays of objects.md

 drawCat(100, 300, color(191, 97, 15), "Jasper");
 drawCat(300, 300, color(90, 99, 32), "Thomas");
 ```
 Hmm, look at the last 4 lines of the code.
-I can't help but to notice how repeatable that is.
-And when I see repeatable code, I can't help but to wonder if I can use a loop.
+I can't help but to notice how repeatable that is, so I wonder if I can use a loop.
 We have 4 different things to store for each cat (x, y, color, and name), so I'll make 4 different arrays to store it all:
 ```js
 var catXvalues = [100, 300, 100, 300];
 var catYvalues = [100, 100, 300, 300];